Low-go/Low-go/README.md

 # 🎱 About Me

-I'm a software developer and current undergraduate student pursuing.
-All my coding projects reflect my own journey of growth, as I take on new projects and technologies and expand on myself you can see it here.
+I’m a bilingual Computer Science student at Brigham Young University, passionate about software development as a craft.
+My journey includes roles as an IT technician, research assistant, and soon, a Computer Science Tutor and Teaching Assistant.

+I view every project as an opportunity to learn, grow, and refine my skills.
+My GitHub reflects this, I hope :p, each repository shows my own journey and progress.

+Outside of coding, I love running, working out, and free diving here in Hawaii’.

+"It’s a magical world out there—let’s go exploring."

 📧 Reach me at:<br/>
 lorransoftwaredev@gmail.com